-We take great effort to be upfront about the length of time a project will take and what is and isn’t possible because we want to be truthful in all our dealings.
-Now, this doesn’t mean we don’t sometimes have hiccups or obstacles that pop up and change those expectations – it simply means that when those hiccups occur and obstacles pop up, we communicate this with our clients and work to get beyond them and get the work done.
+What’s this look like in every day life?
+It’s taking great effort to be upfront about the length of time a project will take and what is and isn’t possible, because we want to be truthful in all our dealings.
+This doesn’t mean we don’t sometimes have hiccups or obstacles that pop up and change those expectations – it simply means that when those hiccups occur and obstacles pop up, we communicate this with our clients and work to get beyond them to get the work done.

 The weight that we give honesty and accountability is tied to the high value we place on respect and the importance of showing respect to others in regards to how we speak, how we act, and how we treat their time, which leads us to our next value.

 Every morning, we share what we are working on.
 This isn’t a backdoor version of micromanaging – it’s so we can be respectful of each other’s time and consider what each member of our team has going on each day.
-It gives us all a chance to see into the lives of those we work with and look for ways to be helpful or give each person the space and support needed.
-If someone’s in the weeds, everyone knows it.
+It gives us all a chance to see into the lives of those we work with, look for ways to be helpful, and give each person the space and support needed.
 This simple task-sharing exercise helps build compassion and respect as we work together for our clients’ success.

-But this compassion extends beyond our office – we strive to act with compassion towards our clients as well.
+But this compassion and respect extends beyond our office – we strive to act with compassion and respect towards our clients as well.
 Stepping back and shifting perspectives to see where a client is coming from isn’t always easy, but it’s imperative.
-We can’t serve our clients well if we don’t empathize with them and try to understand where they’re coming from.
+We can’t serve our clients well if we don’t respect them, empathize with them, and try to understand where they’re coming from.
 We can’t help our clients if we think we’re above them or better than them on some level.
 Anyone lacking compassion simply isn’t able to lead or serve others.
 As partners with our clients, we MUST have compassion.